-Whether employees are in need of long-term care for chronic conditions or are maintaining their current health status, the clinic becomes their medical home, and the physician their singular point-of-care.
+Whether employees are in need of long-term care for chronic conditions or are maintaining their current health status, the clinic becomes their medical home, and the physician their singular point of care.

-Physicians in a direct primary care clinic take the time to provide a broader scope of care, drastically reducing the amount of specialist referrals (1 in 3 patients are referred out in a traditional system).
+Physicians in a direct primary care clinic take the time to provide a broader scope of care, drastically reducing the number of specialist referrals (1 in 3 patients are referred out in a traditional system).
 When patients are referred outside of the clinic, care doesn’t end there.
 The physician coordinates with fair-price providers and advocates for each patient, generating savings for them and for your health plan.

 Employers embrace direct primary care because it offers a proven alternative to a system that doesn’t work.
 Employers are attracted to the idea of an independent physician who is compensated in a way that delivers quality care and lowers costs.